Six

 Will my song end up being as loud as song “x” after mastering?

 Loudness is a balancing act and extreme levels are always a compromise with dynamics and distortion.
-We will generally push your tracks as far as they can go without any compromise
+We will generally push your tracks as far as they can go without any compromise.
+Some tracks benefit of the density, saturation and dynamic shape loudness processing imprints on a track.
+It is our job in mixing and mastering to determine if a track will benefit from more or less of these effects and we will only ever add them if they have musical/sonic relevance.

 1. There’s no correlation between sales and how loud your record is.